Should You Practice Optometry in North Carolina? | Pros and Cons of North Carolina Optometry

 Pro 3 - Optometrists are in high demand in North Carolina

-What you may have noticed about other states across the country is there's a lot of ODs.
+What you may have noticed about other states across the country is there are a lot of ODs.
 The supply is often higher than the demand and competition is high.

 Honestly, that's really not the case for the state of North Carolina.
 Yes, certain areas of the state have more ODs than others.
 However, in the vast majority of cases, we have a shortage of optometrists across the state.